 - The MC service user has an authorized connection via an MC gateway UE to an MC server.

+- The MC clients have no communication ongoing, e.g. group communication.

-- The MC wishes to disconnect the authorized connection.
+- The MC gateway client wishes to disconnect the authorized connection.

 Figure 11.5.4.2.3-1: Disconnection with an MC server via an MC gateway UE

-1. The MC client requests disconnection via the MC gateway UE with an MC server.
-The MC client of the MC service user provides the GW MC service ID.
+1. The MC gateway client requests disconnection via the MC gateway UE with an MC server.
+The MC gateway client of the MC service user provides the GW MC service ID.

-2. The MC gateway UE sends the disconnection request to the MC server to disconnect the authorized connection between the MC client and the MC server.
+2. The MC gateway UE sends the disconnection request to the MC server to disconnect the authorized connection between the MC gateway client and the MC server.

 3. The MC server verifies if the connection is active and updates the connection status as disconnected.